 Electrical shock hazard: Never disconnect the battery clamp when the engine is running.
-Disconnecting the battery clamps while the engine is running may result in death, personal injury or equipment damage from electrical arcing or damage to electrical components.
+Disconnecting the battery clamps while the engine is running may result in death, personal injury or equipment damage from electrical arcing or damage to electrical components

-- Disconnect the chassis battery cable at the negative battery terminal - Place an oil collection pan directly under the oil filter.
+- Disconnect the chassis battery cable at the negative battery terminal - 2.
+Place an oil collection pan directly under the oil filter.

-Centrifugal Bypass Oil Filter Removal
+Oil Filter Removal

-Follow the procedure below after reading Oil Filter Removal Preparation on page 71.
+Follow the procedure below after reading "Oil Filter Removal Preparation."